Creatorpravin/Learning/JS doc.md

 object on the prototype chain.
 In other words Object does not have an abstract prototype.
 Object does have a ”ghost” prototype object just like any other type.

+ **17.0.5 Method look-up**
+ - When you call Array.toString() what actually happens is, JavaScript will first look for method toString on the prototype of Array object.
+But it does not find it there.
+ - Next, JavaScript decides to look for toString method on the prototype property of Array’s parent class: Object.
+ - It finally finds Object.prototype.toString() and executes it.